Type 2 Diabetes and "Pre-Diabetes"

-This approach to treating type 2 diabetes only addresses the symptoms of the illness but does nothing to restore health.
+This approach to treating type 2 diabetes only addresses the symptoms of the illness but does nothing to restore metabolic health.
 In fact, it allows the disease to progress.

 I also want you to know that the “heart-healthy” low-fat, high carbohydrate diet that your doctor and health authorities promote does not work.

 Not only does it not correct the underlying metabolic disorder, it actually worsens the metabolic damage that is present in type 2 diabetic patients.